Battle of Patras (1466): Battle

 In August 1466, Iacopo Barbarigo, the Provveditore of Morea, took over the command of land forces after Sigismondo Pandolfo Malatesta departure.
 Barbarigo had a force of 2,000 men.
 The Venetians attacked the city of Patras.
 They bombarded the walls heavily and soon were to collapse.
 Almost at their success, the Ottoman general, Turahanoğlu Ömer Bey, suddenly appeared with a force of 12,000 cavalry.
 His unexpected arrival drove the Venetians into the sea, many of them drowned and the ships who transported the Venetians were powerless.
 In the following massacre, 600 Venetians were killed and 100 were taken prisoners.
 Barbarigo was captured, taken to Patras, and executed.
 The prisoners were taken to Istanbul and executed.

 Cappello learned the news of this defeat and arrived a few days later in Patras.
 Wishing to avenge the Venetian defeat, Cappelo landed his forces and attacked Ömer Bey.
-The following bloody battle ended with Ottoman victory and the route of the Venetians, allegedly losing 1,200 men.
+The following bloody battle ended with Ottoman victory and the rout of the Venetians, allegedly losing 1,200 men.
 Cappello barely escaped from the battle and headed to Chalcis.
 Cappello would die disheartened in March 1467.